sloanahrens/devops-toolkit-tutorials/1-1a-microservices-django-data.md

 ### Django database setting

 Django is compatible with a number of different [databases](https://docs.djangoproject.com/en/2.2/ref/databases/).
-For this tutorial we are going to use the default [SQLite](https://sqlite.org/index.html) database.
+For this exercise we are going to use the default [SQLite](https://sqlite.org/index.html) database.
 It should not be used in production but can be useful for development and code-testing, and provides conceptual simplicity at this stage of the tutorial.
-The [containerization tutorial](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/1-2-containerization-celery.md) adds a Postgres database to the development stack.
+The [containerization exercise](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/1-2-containerization-celery.md) adds a Postgres database to the development stack.

 ### Build and test models